DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 When the three runs of the algorithm terminate, the generated samples are returned in form of an ``xarray.Dataset``.
-We can visualise the samples using the code block documented at the end of this section (we move the code block to the end, to avoid disrupting the flow of the tutorial with less relevant code snippets).
+We can visualise the samples using the code block documented at the end of this section (we move the code block to the end to avoid disrupting the flow of the tutorial with less relevant code snippets).

 .. raw:: html